 - 36 inches to 42 inches high

-- Stable and sturdy enough not to fall over or be pushed over (must withstand 250 lbs of force)
+- Stable and sturdy enough not to fall over or be pushed over (like when leaned against)

-Make a 3-foot gap in the barrier between every parking space for emergency access from the street to the curb.
-If there are no parking spaces, make a 3-foot gap every 20 feet.
+Make a 3-foot gap in the barricades between every parking space.
+If there are no marked parking spaces, make a 3-foot gap every 20 feet.

 This permit does not allow you to serve alcohol outdoors.